polterguy/phosphorusfive-dox/chapter-18.md

 * [and] both conditions must evaluate to true
 * [not] negates the previous _"conclusion"_

 These boolean algebraic operators works similarly to how they work in other programming languages.
-For an understanding of what boolean algebra actually is, you can read the primer in regards to [lambda expressions](appendix-expressions-boolean-algebra.md).
+For an understanding of what boolean algebra actually is, you can read the appendix on [lambda expressions](appendix-expressions-boolean-algebra.md).
 Logically boolean algebra on branching conditions, works similarly to boolean algebra on lambda expressions.
 Except there is no _"XOR"_ operator while branching.

 The **[and]** Active Event has presedence when doing branching, just like you're used to from other programming languages for the record.